jqwidgets/jQWidgets/README.md

 You are allowed to distribute jQWidgets with non-commercial packages given that you fulfill two conditions:

-*Emphasize to your users that jQWidgets is not free for commercial use.
+* Emphasize to your users that jQWidgets is not free for commercial use.
 You can do this on your download page or when your users activate jQWidgets in your application.
-*Provide a link back to this web page in the same location.
+* Provide a link back to this web page in the same location: http://www.jqwidgets.com/license/.

 *Commercial License*